Longxing Temple: Dajueliushi Hall (Relics)

-The Hall of Dajueliushi (大觉六师殿 (大覺六師殿, Dàjué Lìushī Diàn)) is the second hall of the monastery and should have been the main hall (if it didn't collapse), located right to the north of the Hall of Four Heavenly Kings.
+The Dajueliushi Hall (大觉六师殿 (大覺六師殿, Dàjué Lìushī Diàn), lit: "Hall of the Six Masters of Great Awakening") is the second hall of the monastery and should have been the main hall (if it didn't collapse), located right to the north of the Hall of Four Heavenly Kings.
 This hall is dedicated to the six mentors of Shijiamouni, namely Vipassī Buddha, Sikhī Buddha, Vessabhū Buddha, Kakusandha Buddha, Koṇāgamana Buddha and Kasyapa Matanga.
-In Chinese, the "liushi" (六师) part in its name means "six mentors".
+In Chinese, the "liushi" (六师) part in its name means "Six Mentors" or "Six Masters".
 There was a statue of Shijiamouni himself accompanied by six statues of the six mentors in the hall and over a hundred small statues of the Arhats and Bodhisattvas.
 So the locals also refer to this hall as "the hall of the seven buddhas".

 The hall was built in the Yuanfeng Period in the Song dynasty (AD 1078–1085) with the hip roof style, which is the highest level of roof styles in ancient China.
 In the following centuries, it was restored several times.
 In the early years of the Republic of China, it collapsed due to poor maintenance and war.
 Now only the stone platform exists, on which the wooden structure stood in history.

 The hall is nine Jian (间 (間), the space between two columns on the façade) by six Jians (53.35m by 35.2m), covering 1878 m2, which is slightly larger than the largest existing Buddhist hall in China, the Main Hall of Fengguo Temple.
 Nine was the largest number allowed for the Jians of Buddhist halls in the hierarchy system in ancient China.
-The Hall of "Dajueliush", if still existing, should be the largest and highest-level Buddhist hall all over China.
+The Dajueliushi Hall, if still existing, should be the largest and highest-level Buddhist hall all over China.